‘3 lies the media has spread about Africa’

 About this blog.

 This blog was written by Sandy, founder of NuTravel Africa.
 We’re launching soon!
-Sign up to be notified when that happens and also to learn exciting new things about Africa and for some great Malawi travel advice.
+Sign up to be notified when that happens, and to build you knowledge on the joys of African travel.